-VBEC, which opens this fall, allows the CVM to accept more veterinary students and create the partnerships that encourage more underrepresented minorities and rural students, who are more likely to return to their home regions, to work as veterinarians who support the state's agricultural economy.
+VBEC, opened in August, allows the CVM to accept more veterinary students and create the partnerships that encourage more underrepresented minority and rural students, who are more likely to return to their home regions, to work as veterinarians and become community leaders who support the state's agricultural economy.

-Opening VBEC is key to extending the reach of veterinary education and research beyond College Station.
+The VBEC is key to extending the reach of veterinary education and research beyond College Station.
 While the state's population has boomed, class size of the veterinary school remained virtually flat due to older, cramped facilities.
-The new facility will allow the CVM to meet the need for both the veterinary and livestock industries as the demand for veterinarians grows now and far into the future.
+The new facility allows the CVM to meet the needs for both the veterinary and livestock industries as the demand for veterinarians grows now and far into the future.